Legal Framework

 Narrow and Broad Definitions of NPO

-Because of these origins, the word “NPO” is equated with “NPO corporations” for many Japanese people, but this is only the narrowest understanding.
-A broader definition of “NPO” refers to civil society organizations and to different kinds of private, voluntary activities which take many corporate forms.
-On the one hand, it includes unincorporated citizen organizations that lack corporate status and often carry out activities at the grassroots level, as well as neighborhood and village associations, which have long existed in rural areas.
-On the other hand, it also includes Public Interest Corporations (Public Interest Foundations and Public Interest Associations), which usually have a longer history and a larger regional scope than NPO Corporations, as well as Social Welfare Corporations, Private School Corporations, Medical Corporations, and Religious Corporations.
+Due to these origins, the term “NPO” is often equated with “NPO corporations” by many Japanese people, but this is a somewhat narrow interpretation.
+In a broader sense, “NPO” refers to civil society organizations and various types of private, voluntary activities that take on different corporate forms.
+This broader definition includes unincorporated citizen groups, which operate at the grassroots level, as well as long-standing neighborhood and village associations in rural areas.
+On the other hand, “NPO” also encompasses organizations such as Public Interest Corporations (Public Interest Foundations and Public Interest Associations), which tend to have a longer history and a wider regional scope than NPO Corporations, along with Social Welfare Corporations, Private School Corporations, Medical Corporations, and Religious Corporations.

 NPO Corporations and Certified NPO Corporations

-An NPO Corporation (or Specified Nonprofit Corporation) is under the jurisdiction of either the prefecture where its main office is located, or a city designated by government decree.
-Once an organization has completed the necessary procedures and turned in the necessary documents to the jurisdiction office, the jurisdiction office “authenticates” that organization as an NPO Corporation as long as it fulfills the requirements.
-As of the end of March 2018, the number of NPO Corporations was a bit over 51,000.
+An NPO Corporation (or Specified Nonprofit Corporation) falls under the jurisdiction of either the prefecture where its main office is located or a government-designated city.
+After completing the required procedures and submitting the necessary documents to the jurisdiction office, the organization is “authenticated” as an NPO Corporation, provided it meets the established criteria.
+As of July 2024, there were 49,719 NPO Corporations.

 Background of NPO Corporations